Know Your Space: Inlier and Outlier Construction for Calibrating Medical OOD Detectors: Fine-grained results for MedMNIST

-We now provide additional evaluation metrics, AUPR, for semantic shift detection on each of the MedMNIST datasets in Table \ref{tab:s_medmnist_PR}.
+Figure \ref{fig:results} summarizes the performance of different calibration strategies in terms of balanced accuracy (average of sensitivity and specificity) and AUROC scores for modality shift and novel class detection.
+Further, in Table \ref{tab:s_medmnist_PR}, we provide the AUPRIn scores for novel class detection for each of the MedMNIST datasets.
 In general, we find that our approach significantly outperforms the baselines except in the case of PathMNIST and DermaMNIST.
 Tables \ref{tab:full_blood} - \ref{tab:full_organc} provide the AUROC/AUPRIn scores for modality shift detection obtained with each of the MedMNIST datasets.